 Unlawful Detainer in California

 If the notice expires and the tenant fails to move out, you can go to court and file an Unlawful Detainer lawsuit with the Superior Court.
-This will cost you around $240 and $435.
+Having this lawsuit filed will cost you around $240 and $435.

 After successful notarization by the court’s clerk, the court will issue the landlord with a summons.
 The complaint (Unlawful Detainer) and the summons will need to be served on the tenant by a qualified process server.
 A process server can be a sheriff, a marshal, or a registered process server.